lindenb/jvarkit/docs/VcfMultiToOne.md

 ![Last commit](https://img.shields.io/github/last-commit/lindenb/jvarkit.png)

 Convert VCF with multiple samples to a VCF with one SAMPLE, duplicating variant and adding the sample name in the INFO column.
-Never used.

 ## Usage